DHolistic/FDUniverse/KILNUniverse/CRITICAL_CHARACTER_VISUAL_PROMPTS.md

 ---

-## 📸 **CHARACTER 2: PRE-AUDEMAR'S EMPATHIC VOICE**
+## 📸 **CHARACTER 2: ORAMA-MONOSIS (PRE-BANISHMENT STATE)**
-**File Name:** `CHARACTER_PHASE1_EmpathicVoice_PreBanishment_v1.0.png`
+**File Name:** `CHARACTER_PHASE1_OramaMonosis_PreBanishment_v1.0.png`

 ### **AI ART PROMPT:**
 ```
 An ethereal, semi-transparent figure representing pure empathetic consciousness - Pre-Audemar's emotional voice before banishment.
 Beautiful, flowing humanoid form that appears both solid and translucent, like water given form.
 Gentle blue-silver coloring with flowing hair that moves like liquid light.
-Their expression shows infinite compassion and deep understanding, with arms reaching out in caring, protective gestures.
+Their expression shows infinite compassion and deep understanding (Orama-Monosis: Vision-Unity), with arms reaching out in caring, protective gestures.
+Eyes show clear empathetic vision before transformation into the Glaze-Eyed Seer.
 Surrounded by soft, glowing spiritual pathways with gentle blue and silver light.
 They appear connected to but separate from the clay creator, representing consciousness in its pure empathetic form.
 Mystical, ethereal art style with soft, glowing lighting and flowing organic forms.
-Peaceful expression with eyes that hold universal empathy.
+Peaceful expression with eyes that hold universal empathy before the tragic separation.
 ```

 ### **CANONICAL SPECIFICATIONS:**